epdrumond/Deep-Learning-Tutorial/README.md

 ## Used Cars regression:

 Simple deep learning code for regression of the Used cars database, found on Kaggle.
 The dataset can be downloaded [here](https://www.kaggle.com/orgesleka/used-cars-database).

+## Cifar-10 dataset CNN:

+Deep learning project for image recognition using the CIFAR-10 dataset.